Bluetooth: Host for nRF RPC Bluetooth Low Energy

 Build the Bluetooth: Peripheral UART on the application core.
 This sample works out of the box and does not require configuration changes.

-In the Peripheral UART sample directory, invoke:
+In the Peripheral UART sample directory, run the following command:

 west build -b nrf5340dk_nrf5340_cpuapp -- -DCONFIG_BT_RPC_STACK=y